CLEVERHome Storage

 How to Organize a Laundry Room With a Top-Loading Washer and Dryer

-By The Clever Home Storage TeamPublished April 27, 2026Updated May 15, 2026
+By The Clever Home Storage TeamPublished April 27, 2026Updated May 19, 2026

-We research or hands-on test every product we recommend.
+We research, compare, and evaluate every product we recommend, and only describe a pick as directly tested when that is specifically documented.
 As an Amazon Associate I earn from qualifying purchases.
 When you buy through our links we may earn a commission -- at no extra cost to you.
-Prices and availability verified May 15, 2026.
+Prices and availability verified May 19, 2026.
 Full disclosure.

 Why Top-Loading Washers Create a Unique Storage Challenge